Kings Hawaiian Ham and Cheese Sliders

 How to make Kings Hawaiian Ham and Cheese Sliders

-Step 1: Preheat oven to 350 degrees F. Spray a 9X13 inch baking pan with non-stick cooking spray; reserve.
+Step 1: Preheat the oven to 350 degrees F. Spray a 9X13 inch baking pan with non-stick cooking spray; reserve.

-Step 2: Open the rolls from their package, slide out the tray, and slice them in half, where you have all their tops in one “sheet”, and all their bottoms in one “sheet.”
+Step 2: Unpackage the rolls and slice them in half, where you have all their tops in one “sheet”, and all their bottoms in one “sheet”.
+Place the bottom sheet of rolls into the prepared baking pan.

-Step 8: Cover the pan with foil.
-Bake the sliders, covered, for 20 minutes on the center oven rack.
+Step 6: Cover the pan with foil.
+Bake, covered, for 20 minutes on the center oven rack.
+Remove the foil, and bake for an additional 10 minutes.

 My Recipe Tips